 Per Ohio law, only the State Board of Nursing can certify NCLEXTM eligibility for a candidate with a felony conviction.
-Graduates are advised to answer all questions on the Ohio Board of Nursing NCLEXTM eligibility application honestly and to direct any concerns about eligibility to sit for the NCLEXTM related to felony convictions to the Ohio Board of Nursing or the Board of Nursing in the state they plan on taking the NCLEXTM. http://www.nursing.ohio.gov/discipline.htm
+Graduates are advised to answer all questions on the Ohio Board of Nursing NCLEXTM eligibility application honestly and to direct any concerns about eligibility to sit for the NCLEXTM related to felony convictions to the Ohio Board of Nursing or the Board of Nursing in the state they plan on taking the NCLEXTM. https://nursing.ohio.gov/discipline.htlm

 The Cleveland State University School of Nursing is an approved provider of FBI/BCI background checks.
-The computer and equipment are maintained in the Resource Room (JH 249).
-The School of Nursing provides background checks to provide service to our students and streamline and expedite the process of obtaining results.
+Please go to IM 116 for further assistance.
 Students who would like to check the status of their information, may contact the School of Nursing at 216-687-3598.